ibm-cloud-docs/solution-tutorials/openshift-microservices.md

 <!--#/istutorial#-->

-This tutorial demonstrates how to deploy applications to [{{site.data.keyword.openshiftlong_notm}}](https://{DomainName}/kubernetes/catalog/about?platformType=openshift).
-The {{site.data.keyword.openshiftshort}} fully managed service provides a great experience for developers to deploy software applications and for System Administrators to scale and observe the applications in production.
+This tutorial demonstrates how to deploy applications to [{{site.data.keyword.openshiftlong_notm}}](https://{DomainName}/kubernetes/catalog/about?platformType=openshift). {{site.data.keyword.openshiftshort}} provides a great experience for developers to deploy software applications and for System Administrators to scale and observe the applications in production.
 {: shortdesc}

 ## Objectives
 {: #openshift-microservices-objectives}

 <!--##istutorial#-->
-* Deploy an {{site.data.keyword.openshiftshort}} cluster
+* Deploy a {{site.data.keyword.openshiftshort}} cluster
 <!--#/istutorial#-->
 * Deploy a microservice
 * Scale the microservice